Custom Event Notification Template¶

 dql_data

-- If functions are used on fields in DQL, it is recommended to use
+- If you use functions on fields in DQL, it is recommended to use

 AS

-to give the fields an alias for easier subsequent use (e.g.,O::HOST:( last(host) AS last_host )
+to alias fields for easy subsequent use (e.g.:O::HOST:( last(host) AS last_host )

-) - If field names in DQL contain special characters, similar to template variables, you should use
+). - If the field name in DQL contains special characters, like template variables, you should use

 {{ dql_data['host-name'] }}